Using the rejection sampling for finding tests: Materials and methods

-To elaborate how the AR algorithm can be used to find tests, consider a a goodness-of-fit problem: $H_0:f(X_i) = f_0(X_i)$ for all $X_i$, $i=1,\ldots,n$ where $f$ is a population pdf and $f_0$ is a hypothesized pdf, e.g., multivariate normal density.
+To elaborate how the underlying principle of the AR algorithm is applied to find tests, consider a practical goodness-of-fit problem for multivariate distributions: $H_0:f(X_i) = f_0(X_i)$ for all $X_i$, $i=1,\ldots,n$ where $f$ is a population pdf and $f_0$ is a hypothesized pdf, e.g., multivariate normal density.
 Compare this to (\ref{eq:prob_accept}) and draw a parallel between $f_0$ and the target distribution of the AR algorithm.
 Under the null hypothesis, the density $g$ from which the data are drawn should agree with the density $f_0$.
 Instead of generating pseudo-random numbers from $g$, the observed samples $X_1, \ldots, X_n$ are used as input to the algorithm.
-The likelihood ratios $f_0(X_i)/g(X_i)$, $i = 1, \ldots, n$, can then be used to assess the degree of agreement between the hypothesized pdf $f_0$ and the data-dependent density $g$.
-In particular, \textit{the resulting probability of acceptance (\ref{eq:prob_accept}) should equal one if the observations are consistent with the null hypothesis ($f_0$)}.
-Intuitively, this corresponds the case that the target distribution $f_0$ and proposal distribution $g$ are equal; setting $D = 1$ represents an uncommon case when using the AR algorithm but a logical choice when investigating if the data provides sufficient evidence against the specified theoretical distribution $f_0$.
+The likelihood ratios $f_0(X_i)/g(X_i)$, $i = 1, \ldots, n$, can then be used to assess the degree of agreement between the hypothesized pdf $f_0$ and density $g$.
+Let $g$ be a density estimate and assume, that $H_0$ is true.
+In this special case, \textit{the resulting probability of acceptance (\ref{eq:prob_accept}) should equal one if the estimated density matches with a given probability distribution $f_0$}; setting $D = 1$ represents an uncommon case when using the AR algorithm but a logical choice when investigating if the data provides sufficient evidence against the specified theoretical distribution $f_0$.